Summary of team

 The service offers therapeutic support for patients and adult family members across the whole cancer journey.
 Support is offered to individuals, couples, groups & families.
 We can offer support face to face, using videocall, and by telephone call, depending on the needs of each individual.

-You can access this service by talking to any of the professionals who are involved with your care, who can make a referral on your behalf.
+You can access this service by talking to one of the staff involved in your cancer care, who can make the referral on your behalf.

 We are based on the oncology day units of North Tyneside, Wansbeck and Hexham General Hospitals.
 We can also see patients on the Palliative Care Units and have a limited capacity for other ward visits on request.

 How psychology can help

 Sherwood Forest Hospitals Trust and Macmillan Support worked in partnership to produce this video on how psychology can be helpful for patients with cancer.